 Shepherd’s pie is a classic meal, and is usually well liked.
 Unlike other casseroles, it is not saucy and doesn’t use a creamed soup base.
 I like the fact that it doesn’t include cheese, which many casseroles do.
-It is a naturally gluten and dairy free dish.
+It is easy to make this dish both gluten and dairy free.

 Many people like peas in this recipe.
 I didn’t give exact vegetables to use, but leave it up to you.